secastel/phaser/phaser/README.md

 Runs on Python 2.7.x and has the following dependencies: [IntervalTree](https://github.com/jamescasbon/PyVCF), [pyVCF](https://pyvcf.readthedocs.org), [SciPy](http://www.scipy.org), [NumPy](http://www.numpy.org), [samtools](http://www.htslib.org), [bedtools](http://bedtools.readthedocs.org)

 #Usage
 Requires a VCF and BAM, produces a VCF with computed haplotype phases and result files containing haplotype details, statistics, and read counts.
+By default only sites with the "PASS" flag in the VCF will be considered, however this behavior can be changed using the "--pass_only 0" argument.

 **Test case** - 1000 Genomes individual NA06986 with Phase 3 genotype data and Geuvadis RNA-Seq data.
 * VCF: ftp://ftp.nygenome.org/sec/phaser/NA06986.vcf.gz